-Looking for things to do in Sayulita?
+Looking for things to do in Sayulita, Mexico?
 In this article, I’m going to walk you through the best thing to do in this popular coastal town.

 If you love the ocean, chances are you’ve seen pictures circulating on social media from this colorful beach town.
 It used to be a small fishing village, but its relaxed hippie vibes quickly increased its popularity.